quentinneyraud/q-utils/docs/README.md

 ###### collapsed

-A `Boolean` to collapse log in browser console.
+A `Boolean` value that specifies whether the log be collapsed in browser console.
 Default is `false`, log is expanded

 #### Example